IS-Term-Project-Team-5/Personal-Statement-Analysis-using-HE/README.md

    Command example: pip install pi-heaan

 ## How to use the personal_statement_analyst.py file
-1. In your own terminal, "streamlit run personal_statement_analyst.py" command
+1. In your own terminal, input "streamlit run personal_statement_analyst.py" command
 2. Input the personal statement
 3. Check the resuls